What is Canine Socialization and Enrichment?

 Why CSE Matters in Urban Life

-Urban environments are full of stimulation, and not every dog adapts naturally.
-Without proper exposure and guidance, city life can be stressful for both dogs and owners.
+Urban environments are full of unexpected challenges.
+Without proper exposure and guidance, city life can overwhelm both dogs and owners.

 CSE helps dogs:

-• Reduce reactivity and stress through structured exposure.
+- Reduce reactivity and stress through planned exposure.

-• Learn calm habits like loose-leash walking and ignoring distractions.
+- Develop habits like loose-leash walking and disengaging from distractions.

 CSE helps owners: